innolitics/rdm/rdm/init_files/documents/software_plan.md

 - incorrect or incomplete specifications of functionality [[62304:7.1.2.a]]
 - software defects in the software item [[62304:7.1.2.b]]
 - failure or unexpected results from SOUP  [[62304:7.1.2.c]]
 - how hardware failures or software defects in other items could result in unpredictable operation [[62304:7.1.2.d]]
 - reasonably forseeably misuse by users [[62304:7.1.2.e]]
 - the list of causes in Annex B of IEC80002-1:2009 [[62304:5.1.12.a 62304:5.1.12.b]]
+- user interface characteristics that could be related to safety [[62366-1:5.2]]
+{% if system.usability_process %}
+- the use errors that could occur and are related to the user interface [[62366-1:5.2]]
+- information on use errors from similar medical devices [[62366-1:5.3]]
+{% endif %}

-Include the sequences of events that could result in the hazardous situation [[62304:7.1.5 ]].
+Include the sequences of events that could result in the hazardous situation [[62304:7.1.5]].

 If failure or unexpected results from SOUP is a potential cause contributing to a hazardous situation, review the list of anomalies for the SOUP (if any) for known anomalies relevant to this hazardous situation [[62304:7.1.3]].

 Record the identified hazards, causes, hazardous situations, and harms in {{ system.risk_matrix_location }} as an individual risk [[62304:7.1.4 and 62304:9.5]].

-Finally, estimate the severity and probability of each risk and record this as well [[14971:4.4]].
+Record the estimated severity and probability of each risk{% if system.usability_process %} and all tasks associated with the risk{% endif %} [[14971:4.4 62366-1:5.3]].

+Finally, summarize the rational for the scheme used to select use related hazards described above [[62366-1:5.5]].

 See the [appendices](#risk-management) for additional information.